Vritigarg/Myntra-latest/README.md

 #### Used Open Weather API and Google Maps API to obtain Real time Weather Forecast of your desired Location and also used Content Based Filtering Algorithm that would Recommend Outfits for Each Day of your Itinerary.

+#### Introduced an XPLORE Button on the Myntra Website which Includes the Pack Perfect Button